 Ginseng decreases mental stress, relieves menstrual cramps, and lowers blood sugar levels which can contribute to increased energy.
 It also provides a boost to your metabolism and improves your cognitive abilities and concentration.

 When making this tea, make sure to steep it for 5 to 10 minutes to extract all of its benefits.
 You can add honey and lemon to taste.
 Many people also enjoy drinking this tea iced.

 Moringa leaves are rich in antioxidants, vitamins, and minerals, making them incredibly nutritious.
 The tea leaves contain a decent amount of fiber which helps to reduce hunger pangs as well as detox the body.
 They can also lower the amount of glucose in the blood, meaning that they are great for those who want a stable blood-sugar that can last all day long.

 When preparing moringa, place 1 cup of leaves into a pot filled with three cups of boiling water.
 Boil for 5 minutes and then allow for the tea to cool down.
+Or if you’d prefer, grab these ready-made Biodynamic Moringa Mint Tea bags from Thrive Market.
 Add fresh fruit juice to this drink, such as lemon, lime, or pineapple juice.

 Maca Root Tea